willstMSFT/microsoft-365-docs/copilot/copilot-best-in-class.md

 [Data lifecycle management](/purview/data-lifecycle-management) uses retention policies and optionally, retention labels.
 Perhaps best known for retaining content for compliance reasons, these policies and labels can also automatically delete old and stale information.
 As a result, Copilot is less likely to return inaccurate information from out-of-date documents and emails.

 Retention policies can also retain Copilot prompts and responses for compliance requirements, even if [users delete them](https://support.microsoft.com/office/delete-your-microsoft-365-copilot-activity-history-76de8afa-5eaf-43b0-bda8-0076d6e0390f).
-For more information, see [Learn about retention for Copilot](/purview/retention-policies-copilot).
+For more information about retaining Copilot prompts and responses, see [Learn about retention for Copilot](/purview/retention-policies-copilot).

 Settings in a retention policy apply at the container level, like a SharePoint site or an Exchange mailbox.
 These settings are then automatically inherited by the data in that container.
 If you need [exceptions for individual emails or documents](/purview/create-retention-labels-data-lifecycle-management), use retention labels.
 For example, you have a retention policy to delete data in OneDrive if it's older than one year, but users can apply retention labels to keep specific documents from automatic deletion.